Trusted WordPress tutorials, when you need them most.

 What Is AJAX and Why Use it For Your Forms?

-AJAX, short for Asynchronous Javascript and XML, is a JavaScript programming technique that allows developers to transfer data without reloading a page.
+AJAX, short for Asynchronous JavaScript and XML, is a programming technique that allows web pages to send and receive data without reloading.

-It is most commonly used in web forms allowing users to submit form data without reloading a page.
+It’s commonly used in web forms, allowing users to submit form data without reloading the page.
 This makes form submission easy and fast, which improves the overall user experience.

-Web applications like Gmail and Facebook extensively use this technique to keep users engaged while making everything work seamlessly in the background.
+Web applications like Gmail and Facebook also use this technique extensively to keep users engaged while background tasks run seamlessly.

-You can use AJAX for forms on your WordPress site.
-It will save users from unnecessary page reload and keep them engaged on the page they are currently viewing.
+You can use AJAX for forms on your WordPress site to avoid unnecessary page reloads and keep users engaged on the page they’re currently viewing.

-This comes in handy when you run an eCommerce store and want to collect user feedback without diverting user attention.
+This is especially helpful if you run an online store and want to collect user feedback without interrupting the shopping experience.

 You can also use the same AJAX functionality for other custom forms on your website.
-For example, a custom user login form will allow users to log in without an additional page load.
+For example, a custom user login form can let users log in without an additional page load.

-That being said, let’s take a look at how to easily make a WordPress AJAX contact form in 4 simple steps.
+With that in mind, we’ll show you how to create a WordPress AJAX contact form in 4 simple steps.

 Step 1: Install the WPForms Plugin

-Upon activation, you need to visit the WPForms » Settings page to enter your license key.
+After activation, go to the WPForms » Settings page to enter your license key.

 Step 2: Create Your First Form